Death to the Death Penalty

 Studies of the California death penalty system, the largest in the US, have revealed that a death sentence costs at least 18 times as much as a sentence of life without parole would cost. — DeathPenalty.org

-Ideally, we could also bring down the cost of imprisonment, in fact, we could make it a financial net-positive by giving those locked up the opportunity to contribute to society.
+Ideally, we could also bring down the cost of imprisonment.
+In fact, we could make it a financial net positive by giving those locked up the opportunity to contribute to society.
 When given the option, a lot of people behind bars choose to work because it gives them a sense of worth.
-You also have to consider that in the Age of Abundance, the cost of food, water, energy, construction, and surveillance has been dropping exponentially so sustaining human life will be more and more affordable.
+You also have to consider that in the Age of Abundance, the cost of food, water, energy, construction, and surveillance has been dropping exponentially so sustaining human life will become even more affordable.

-I’ll also add people who commit 1st-degree murder often have deranged minds and so if we were to look at the glass-half-full then we could see that these minds are so unique that perhaps they can see and do things the rest of us can’t.
+I’ll also add that the people who commit 1st-degree murder often have deranged minds and so if we were to look at the glass half-full then we could see that these minds are so unique that perhaps they can see and do things the rest of us can’t.
 As Steve Jobs said, “It’s the crazy ones who change the world.”
-I don’t know if he meant that literally, but nonetheless, in one their minds may be the next great song or poem or book or invention or painting.
+I don’t know if he meant that literally, but nonetheless, in one of their minds may be the next great song or poem or book or invention or painting.

 And sure, the state could save money by just hanging people from the tallest tree in order to reduce the cost of capital punishment, but then that would inevitably lead to more innocent Americans dying at the hands of We the People.